Greenyhua/Bank-Product-Subscription-Prediction/README.md

 Predict whether a customer will subscribe to a bank product using structured data and modern ML.
 We compare Decision Tree, Random Forest, XGBoost, and LightGBM, try stacking, and pick LightGBM for deployment based on performance, efficiency, and simplicity.

-Full methodology and business insights are in Bank_Product_Subscription_Prediction_Report.docx (In Chinese).
+Full methodology and business insights are in Bank_Product_Subscription_Prediction_Report.pdf (In Chinese).

 - Data: 30,000 records from Tianchi; target: subscribe (yes/no)
 - Metrics: AUC (primary), F1 (secondary), plus accuracy and confusion matrix